elaforge/karya/doc/derivation.md

 The lowest level is the score format, which is analogous to syntax in a normal language.

+### block

-The most basic structure is a "block".
-Each block can have 0 or more "views", which are just windows on a certain block (so technically this is a [UI](ui.md.html) concept).
-A block has a title, which is a box you can put text in, and a set of tracks.
-Each track can be either an event track or a ruler.
-Rulers just display hierarchical marks, and by convention each block has a ruler in the 0th track spot, which is special in that it stays put and doesn't scroll off the screen.
-The ruler is analogous to the meter since the the selection can aligns to it.
+The most basic structure is a 'Ui.Block.Block'.
+Each block can have 0 or more 'Ui.Block.View's, which are just windows on a certain block.
+A block has a title, which is a box you can put text in, and a list of 'Ui.Block.Track's.
+There are three kinds of tracks: divider, ruler, and event.

+### divider track

+'Ui.Block.Divider's are just visual spacers.
+All they have is a color and a width.
+You can place them manually to provide visual separation between tracks, and they are used automatically to represent collapsed tracks.

+### ruler track

+'Ui.Ruler.Ruler's display 'Ui.Ruler.Mark' of varying rank and color.
+By convention each block has a ruler in the 0th track spot, which is special in that it stays put and doesn't scroll right to left like the other tracks.

+In general the ruler is just a collection of Marks, but supported by convention it fills the role of a meter.
+A 'Cmd.TimeStep.TimeStep' describes a time interval in terms of ruler mark ranks.
+Utilities in 'Cmd.Meter' can create and modify rulers with appropriately spaced marks, which cause the various timesteps to correspond to whole notes, quarter notes, etc.

+### event track

-Derivation is mostly concerned with event tracks.
+Derivation is mostly concerned with event 'Ui.Track.Track's.
 They have a title, which is once again a place for text, and a bunch of events.

-Event tracks have a title, which is once again a place for text, and a bunch of events.
-A UI event is a start time, a duration, and a bit of text (with some other auxiliary attributes: 'Ui.Event.Event').
-The events aren't allowed to overlap, but other than that are free form.
+A 'Ui.Event.Event' is a start time, a duration, a bit of text, and some auxiliary attributes.
+Events aren't allowed to overlap, but other than that are free form.
 One other detail is that there's a "skeleton", which links together each track in a hierarchical way, so each track can have parents or children.
 The skeleton is visualized as some lines with arrows above the tracks.

 ## Derivation